EyeVisionsNL/views/README.md

 ### 🕒 Clock
 - The transition is now smooth instead of jumping.
 - The clock color changes based on **KNMI weather warnings** (requires KNMI HACS integration or other weatherstation that give color codes to weather).
-- You can adjust the movement size if the clock moves outside the screen.
+- You can adjust the movement size if the clock moves outside the screen.   var_positions:
 - If no KNMI integration is available, remove the color-changing code and set a static color.
+- it's also your screensaver!

 ### ☁️ Weather
 - Added shadows to letters and set them to white.